Carricaner/watchdog/README.md

 - Benefits of using AWS ECS:
     - It is convenient and easy to use Fargate instances for our app because AWS helps me provision the instances.
-    - Auto-scaling can be simply done by specifying hoe many containers I want under whatever circumstances.
+    - Auto-scaling can be simply done by specifying how many containers I want under whatever circumstances.

 ## Steps